imngkhang/cloudflare-warp-gui/README.md

     $ deactivate
     $ sudo chmod +x /usr/share/applications/warp-gui.desktop

-Now search for `Cloudflare WARP` in your app menu.
+Now search for `Cloudflare WARP` in your app menu, or if you like, you can delete the repo easily.

 ## Hidden Mode